dataluscorp/browser/docs/performance/powermetrics.md

 -   `--samplers tasks` tells it to just do per-process measurements.
--   `--show-process-coalition`` `tells it to group *coalitions* of related processes, e.g. the Firefox parent process and child processes.
+-   `--show-process-coalition`` `tells it to group *coalitions* of related processes, e.g. the Datalus parent process and child processes.
 -   `--show-process-gpu` tells it to show per-process GPU measurements.
 -   `-n 1` tells it to take one sample and then stop.